Steven-Yiran/Bayesian_No-show_Model/README.md

-# Bayesian No-show Model
+# Bayesian Model Appointment Commitment Prediction
-A bayesian network to model testing no-show probability

-Studied according to the "Probabilistic Graphical Model" on Coursera.
+Here we constructed a Bayesian probabilistic model to accuractly predict the probability of appointment no-shows based on person meta data.